microsoft/planetary-computer-tasks/datasets/noaa_nclimgrid/collection/noaa-nclimgrid-monthly/description.md

 This Collection contains **Monthly** data.
 See the journal publication ["Improved Historical Temperature and Precipitation Time Series for U.S. Climate Divisions"](https://journals.ametsoc.org/view/journals/apme/53/5/jamc-d-13-0248.1.xml) for more information about monthly gridded data.

 Users of all NClimGrid data product should be aware that [NOAA advertises](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00332) that:
->On an annual basis, approximately one year of "final" NClimGrid data is submitted to replace the initially supplied "preliminary" data for the same time period.
-Users should be sure to ascertain which level of data is required for their research.
+>"On an annual basis, approximately one year of "final" NClimGrid data is submitted to replace the initially supplied "preliminary" data for the same time period.
+Users should be sure to ascertain which level of data is required for their research."